Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

-In this paper, we ask what implications the ``grand convergence'' between men and women in labor market conditions \citep{goldin2014grand} has had for intergenerational income mobility.
-Measuring inherent (``latent'') human capital among women has been difficult historically for at least three reasons: we don't observe income for non-workers, selection into market work has made the average skills among working women unrepresentative of the population average \citep{blau2021selection}, and discrimination against female workers has hindered correct measurement of their true latent skills.
-These factors introduce measurement error in female income, which attenuates estimates of mother-child and father-daughter income mobility.\footnote{Previous research has largely excluded women from estimates of intergenerational income persistence precisely because female income is not a reliable indicator of social status historically \citep{chadwick2002intergenerational, bjorklund2009family, blanden2004britain}.
-Our view is that the empirical question of how mother-child income correlations have changed over time, and how these have affected aggregate parent-child income correlations, is still important and understudied.} Over the past 50 years, women in all Western economies have become more likely to participate in market work \citep{Olivetti2016Gendergaps} and occupational segregation of men and women has decreased \citep{Blau2013Segregation} --- changes which should gradually lessen the degree of bias in mobility estimates.
+In this paper, we ask how the ``grand convergence'' in labor market conditions between men and women \citep{goldin2014grand} has influenced estimates of intergenerational income mobility.
+Historically, income has not been reflective of inheritable productivity among women for at least three reasons: we don't observe income for non-workers, selection into market work has made the average productivity among working women unrepresentative of the population average \citep{blau2021selection}, and discrimination against female workers has hampered their occupational choices and career advancement.
+Over the past 50 years, women in all Western economies have become more likely to participate in market work \citep{Olivetti2016Gendergaps}, and occupational segregation of men and women has decreased \citep{Blau2013Segregation}.
+These changes have increased the degree to which labor income reflects productivity, thus potentially strengthening the estimated correlation in income between mothers and their children, daughters and their fathers, and indeed between children of both sexes and their parents' household income.\footnote{Previous research has largely excluded women from estimates of intergenerational income persistence precisely because female income has not been a reliable indicator of social status historically \citep{chadwick2002intergenerational, bjorklund2009family, blanden2004britain}.
+Others have highlighted that cross-sectional estimates of intergenerational mobility may differ substantially by gender due to different opportunities for men and women in the labor market \citep{corak2013income, Solon_lee}.}

+Two points are important to make regarding this.
+First, the recent literature on intergenerational income mobility often studies parent-child income correlations using the average of the mother's and the father's household or individual income as the parental income measure \citep{chetty2014land, bratberg2017comparison, connolly_haeck_laliberte_NBER}.
+In times of rapidly changing female labor force attachment, caution is warranted when estimating mobility trends using such income definitions in a context like ours \citep[see e.g.][]{markussen2020economic, Harding2019}.\footnote{Importantly, we show that in our setting, results using the \citet{chetty2014land, Chetty_still_land} definition of parent and child income when estimating mobility, i.e., average household income of the focal person and their spouse, lead to the same conclusions as results using individual income.} Second, it is not immediately obvious that increased female labor force participation \textit{per se} results in increased mother-child and father-daughter income correlations, if women are unable to access jobs and job positions that generate pay to match their productivity.